Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework

 For convenience, we define the matrix elements of $v_{mn\sigma;m'n'\sigma'}$ as follows:

-If the states under consideration lie along the $k_x$-axis, we can adopt the two-step perturbation approach outlined in section~\ref{subsec:2-stepperturb}.
+If the states under consideration lie along the $k_x$-axis, we can adopt the two-step perturbation approach outlined in section.
 However, it is necessary to examine whether two bulk Bloch waves are sufficient to obtain the imaginary part of the frequency, $\omega''$, as in the 1D case.
-This is because, for instance, in addition to the two states $|00;\sigma\rangle$ and $|{-}1,0;\sigma\rangle$, the states $|0,\pm 1;\sigma\rangle$ should also be taken into account.
-Therefore, a total of \textit{eight} states are involved, considering two polarizations and band folding from both the $x$- and $y$-directions.
+This is because, for instance, in addition to the two states $|00;\sigma\rangle$ and $|{-}1,0;\sigma\rangle$, the states $|0,\pm 1;\sigma\rangle$ should also be considered.
+Therefore, a total of \textit{eight} states are involved, considering two polarisations and band folding from both the $x$- and $y$-directions.